castorini/pyserini/docs/experiments-tct_colbert.md

 recall_1000             all     0.9640
 ```

-To evaluate with on-the-fly query encoding with our pretrained encoder model
-on [Hugging Face](https://huggingface.co/castorini/tct_colbert-msmarco/tree/main) use the option
+To perform on-the-fly query encoding with our [pretrained encoder model](https://huggingface.co/castorini/tct_colbert-msmarco/tree/main) use the option `--encoder castorini/tct_colbert-msmarco`.
-`--encoder castorini/tct_colbert-msmarco`.
 Query encoding will run on the CPU by default.
 To perform query encoding on the GPU, use the option `--device cuda:0`.